google-research/dp-imagenet/README.md

 # Scaling differentially-private image classification.

-Code for the tech report "Training large scale image models with differential privacy." by Alexey Kurakin, Steve Chien, Shuang Song, Roxana Geambasu, Andreas Terzis and Abhradeep Thakurta.
+Code for the tech report [Toward Training at ImageNet Scale with Differential Privacy](https://arxiv.org/abs/2201.12328) by Alexey Kurakin, Steve Chien, Shuang Song, Roxana Geambasu, Andreas Terzis and Abhradeep Thakurta.

 This is not an officially supported Google product.